freenas/freenas7/misc/readme.txt

 - Rewrite the NIC speed/duplex script configuration (Trying to resolve the bug number 1519939)
 - Added capability to use a config file stored on FAT partition.
 Thanks to Niel Endres.
 - Added NIC name be configured with "auto" for using the first NIC found.
 Thanks to Niel Endres.
+- New language: Italian (thanks to Pietro Defaccio)

 FreeNAS 0.671:
 - gvinum bug fix: fix raid deletion , add config file conversion